"Now we want real justice," say sisters of freed Saudi rights activist Hathloul | Law-Order

 "Now we want real justice," say sisters of freed Saudi rights activist Hathloul

-Loujain told her siblings that she had not initially mentioned the torture during phone calls from prison because guards had held an "electroshock device" to her ear and threatened to use it if she mentioned her treatment.
 An appeals court dismissed the torture claims on Tuesday, citing a lack of evidence, her family said.
+In a written statement on Thursday, the government's media office said Hathloul had failed to accuse any specific person of torture or provide evidence, and that both a lower court and a court of appeal had therefore found that "the validity of the case was not proven".

-Saudi officials have not commented publicly on Hathloul's conviction, sentencing or release, and the government media office did not immediately respond to a request for comment on Thursday.
+The office said Saudi laws "prohibit torture in all its forms" and require punishment for those found guilty.
 Asked whether Loujain would continue her activism, her sisters said her release was conditional, but that they could not elaborate.

 Since her charge sheet, which the family made public last year, referred to her social media posts, she risked violating the terms of her release if she posted online again, Lina said.
 The sisters were unsure if they are under a travel ban themselves, and said they would not yet risk returning to Saudi Arabia.